-After coffee, head to the Heroes Square.
-Heroes Square or Hősök tere is one of the major squares in Budapest and also an UNESCO World Heritage Site.
+After coffee, head to Heroes Square.
+Heroes Square or Hősök tere is one of the major squares in Budapest and is also a UNESCO World Heritage Site.
 It is known for its iconic statue complex featuring the Seven Chieftains of the Magyars and other important leaders.

 In the late afternoon, enjoy a relaxing time at the Széchenyi Thermal Bath.
 It is one of the must-do items in Budapest.
 These baths have medicinal properties, other than being of relaxation and entertainment value.
 They promote health and wellness.
 Get your 1 day pass to the Széchenyi thermal bath here

 Budapest has tons of options for thermal baths.
-Other notable baths include – Gellért Baths, Király Baths, Lukacs Baths, Rudas Baths.
+Other notable baths include – the Gellért Baths, Király Baths, Lukacs Baths, and Rudas Baths.

 Dinner cruises are for 2.50 hours.
-The cost of dinner cruises start at 55 Euros or about 70 USD.
+The cost of dinner cruises starts at 55 Euros or about 70 USD.
 Book your Danube dinner cruise here

 Read about our Danube Dinner Cruise Experience

-For your day 2 in Budapest, you will be busy.
+For day 2 in Budapest, you will be busy.
 Probably very busy with all the sightseeing.

-This 3 hour guided tour covers the Jewish quarters with a historian, a drink at the ruin bars and an awesome street art exploration.
+This 3 hours guided tour covers the Jewish quarters with a historian, a drink at the ruin bars, and an awesome street art exploration.
 Book your walking tour here